 My grandson's high school trigonometry teacher

-posed him a fun geometry problem: A cow is tethered by a 50 ft. rope
+posed him a fun geometry problem: A goat is tethered by a 50 ft. rope

 to one corner of a 10 foot square barn.
-What is the area the cow can
+What is the area the goat can

 answer.
 Can you figure it out?
 What approach would you use?
 What